HOME > YOU AND YOUR NEWBORN

 DIAPERS: The diaper area should be cleaned as often as the baby is wet or soiled with either plain water or a diaper wipe.
 Dry the skin of the diaper area thoroughly before reapplying a new diaper.
 Whether you use disposable diapers or cloth diapers is a matter of personal preference.

 GOING OUT WITH BABY/VISITORS: There is nothing wrong with having the baby outside; just avoid crowded places like shopping malls and grocery stores where the chance of exposure to illness is greater.
 Friends and family may come to see your baby if they are well.

 1. Acts "sick," or unusually lethargic, drowsy, or irritable.

 3. Has labored or difficult breathing.

-4. Has a fever of 100.4 or more in the first two months.
-(After 2 months of age, fever alone is not as serious a symptom.)
+4. Has a rectal temperature of 100.4 or more in the first two months.
+(After 2 months of age, fever alone might not be as serious a symptom.)